 Indicate if the number of cycles is "known" or "unknown."
-If known, report the number of cycles the recipient received during the line of therapy being reported in question 68.
+If known, report the number of cycles the recipient received during the reporting period for the line of therapy being reported in question 68.
 If the therapy is not given in cycles or the number of cycles is not known, select "unknown" and continue with question 69.

-Questions 69-90: Specify systemic therapy
+Questions 69-90: Specify systemic therapy: